bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 +----------+---------------+--------+
 ```

-We are getting 2 entires back as we have 2 users in our database with the username `bobby`.
+We are getting 2 entries back as we have 2 users in our database with the username `bobby`.

 ## Operators

-In the example we used the `=` operator which checks if the result set matches the value that we are looking for.
+In the example, we used the `=` operator, which checks if the result set matches the value that we are looking for.

 A list of popular operators are: